 Additionally, garage sale shoppers appreciate having beverages available, and it will aid in them staying at your sale longer!

-Consider having a seperate table just for snacks, coffee, etc., and a large cooler for cold drinks.
+Consider having a separate table just for snacks, coffee, etc., and a large cooler for cold drinks.

 Don’t forget to make a big sign saying something like “ICE COLD DRINKS + YUMMY SNACKS” or something to that effect.

 I suggest putting prices for garage sale menu items on the sign.
 This will make your life a lot easier.